ThibaultFillion/strengths/documentation/indexing.rst

 State trajectory data
 ---------------------

-trajectory data are stored in the RDTrajectory.data property.
+Trajectory data are stored in the RDTrajectory.data property.
 The index i is, for a given species, in a given sample at a given position is given by

 .. math::